martinstarkov/ecs/README.md

 auto entity = manager.CreateEntity();
 ```

 Calling ```manager.CreateEntity()``` will create an entity but it will not be considered alive until the manager is refreshed.
-Entities must be alive to be detected in the manager.
+Entities must be alive to be detected in the manager (for instance when looping through entities with specific components).
 The memory associated with the entity is, however, stored in the manager and therefore components can be added or removed to/from the entity before refreshing.

 ```c++
 manager.Refresh();